 The table below sets forth our summary historical consolidated financial data as of and for the dates indicated.
 The summary historical consolidated financial data as of December 31, 2020 and 2019 and for the fiscal years ended December 31, 2020, 2019 and 2018 is derived from our audited consolidated financial statements and related notes incorporated by reference into this prospectus supplement.
-The summary historical consolidated financial data as of December 31, 2018 is derived from our audited consolidated financial statements that are not incorporated by reference into this prospectus supplement.
+The summary historical consolidated financial data as of December 31, 2018 is derived from our audited consolidated financial data as of December 31, 2018 is derived from our audited consolidated financial statements and related notes incorporated by reference into this prospectus supplement.